Do You Have a Remedy for The Hiccups?

 It had been months since I experienced them, but here they were…the Hiccups.
 I had them for several minutes and they finally went away.
 Everytime I get them, which isn’t that often, I wonder if there is a remedy to get rid of them.

-I used to hold my breath but that didn’t seem to work.
-My episode lasted only a few minutes but in my research I found that the all time record for Hiccups was recorded back in 1922 on June 13th when Charlie Osborne hiccuped over 435 million times before stopping.
+I used to hold my breath, but that didn’t seem to work.
+My episode lasted only a few minutes but in my research I found that the all time record for Hiccups was recorded back in 1922 on this date, June 13th, when Charlie Osborne hiccuped over 435 million times before stopping.
 He died 11 months after his hiccups stopped at the age of 98 in 1991 after 69 consecutive years of hiccupping.
 I’d like to know who counted all of those hiccups?

 I do know one thing for sure, I will never complain about having the hiccups for a few minutes again after hearing this story.
 Are there any other ways that you know of to cure hiccups?
 If you have a method, please pass it on.